avinb/ef_java_calculation_engine/README.md

 ### 3] the "database server upgrade" use case (e.g. migrate Oracle 11g to 12g)

-We can simply use the data volume container as explained in the previous use case to upgrade our database server.
+The data volume container as explained in the previous use case only contains the data, not the database product itself, i.e. the logic.
+When the time comes to upgrade the database product we can simply (well, nothing is "simple" in Oracle land if you're not a fully certified Oracle DBA) pass the data volume container to the new version of the database container.

 ### Docker commands